 As an active national board member of the Health Informatics Society of Australia (HISA) he chaired the 2014 Telehealth Conference during his three-year term.

 He is a Director of the Pearcey Institute and MD of Dudley Mann International dedicated to promoting the development of Australian innovation.

 Denis is currently Chair of Dragon Claw and committed to growing self awareness and management of hidden disabilities.

 Susan is a writer, career coach, entrepreneur, and campaigner who brings endless passion to whatever she focuses on.
 She has extensive experience business development, relationship management and consulting in private organisations and government agencies.
-Susan joined the Dragon Claw team in 2011 as a volunteer and is the current Treasurer.
+Susan joined the Dragon Claw team in 2011 as a volunteer and and was treasurer until 2021.

 She was also a founding Board Member for Employers Making a Difference (now the Australian Network on Disability).
 She is passionate about the health, safety and welfare of children having recently launched a unique trademarked hi-viz product for school-aged kids.

 Susan was diagnosed with severe Rheumatoid Arthritis in 2005 and was disappointed at the lack of professional healthcare support and information provided to her at the time.
 Since then, she has wanted to improve the journey for present and future sufferers, and has been working with Mike Gill and Dragon Claw since meeting Mike at a workshop on self-care organised by a general arthritis organisation.

 Terry has been an international advertising executive and will take charge of Dragon Claw marketing.
 He has decades of experience across mass market and social media and also provides key commentary on the design of our website.